RubixML/Housing/README.md

 ```

 ### Dataset Preparation
 Next we'll apply a series of transformations to the training set to prepare it for the learner.
-By default, the CSV Reader imports everything as a string type - therefore, we must convert the numerical values to integers and floating point numbers beforehand so they can be recognized by the learner as continuous features.
+By default, the CSV Reader imports everything as a string - therefore, we must convert the numerical values to integers and floating point numbers beforehand so they can be recognized by the learner as continuous features.
 The [Numeric String Converter](https://docs.rubixml.com/en/latest/transformers/numeric-string-converter.html) will handle this for us.
 Since some feature columns contain missing data, we'll also apply the [Missing Data Imputer](https://docs.rubixml.com/en/latest/transformers/missing-data-imputer.html) which replaces missing values with a pretty good guess.
 Lastly, since the labels are also meant to be continuous, we'll apply a separate transformation to the labels of the training set using a standard PHP function `intval()` which converts values to integers.

 ```php
 use Rubix\ML\Transformers\NumericStringConverter;